lit/lit/.changeset/chilled-plants-reflect.md

 '@lit/react': patch
 ---

-Use a global flag to detect whether `@lit-labs/ssr-react/enable-lit-ssr.js` was used for coordinated props when server rendering components made with `@lit/react`.
+Use a global flag to detect whether `@lit-labs/ssr-react/enable-lit-ssr.js` was used for coordinating props when server rendering components made with `@lit/react`.